A concerned client asked me for details about specific foods and herbs to prevent colon cancer.

 - What’s going on with the lymphatic system?
 The lymphatic system is responsible for removing toxins and impurities from the cells and disposing of them through perspiration, bowel movements, and urine.

-- What’s going on emotionally that is there an inability to let go of that which no longer serves you?
+- What’s going on emotionally?
+Is there an inability to let go of that which no longer serves you?
 This is often overlooked but is essential to being able to release waste/garbage.

 If you are struggling with constipation on a daily or weekly basis, don’t take it lightly.